-HOW TO THROW THE MOST EPIC DINNER PARTY?
+HOW TO THROW THE MOST EPIC DINNER PARTY EVER?
 IT'S EASY!
-JUST WIN THE MASTERS!
+JUST WIN THE MASTERS.

 We jest, we jest.
-But in all seriousness, for those of you who don't know, winning the Masters entails more than just winning a snazzy green jacket (that only a very select few people have in the world).
-It also means they fête you the following year, throwing you a Champion's Dinner the Tuesday before the next Masters begins.
+But in all seriousness, for those of you who don't know, winning the Masters entails more than just winning a snazzy Green Jacket (that only a very select few people have in the world).
+It also means they fête you the following year, throwing you a Champion's Dinner the Tuesday before the next Masters Tournament begins.
 And the best part?
 YOU get to choose the menu!

 The Champions Dinner has become an annual tradition at The Masters.
 Since 1952, winning the prestigious Augusta championship has meant an unspoken initiation into an elite and exclusive club—a club that meets but once a year over dinner on the Tuesday night of tournament week.
 The club is unofficially known as the Masters Club and their dinner gathering, the Champions Dinner.
 The first dinner was arranged by in 1952 by 1951's Masters Champion, Ben Hogan.